GlenKPeterson/Paguro/README.md

 ![Test Coverage](testCoverage.png)

 #Change Log
+2015-09-15 0.10.10: Changed groupId to org.organicdesign (removed the .fp).
+First build deployed to Sonatype repository.

 2015-09-14 0.10.9: Made tuple fields protected so that sub-classes can wrap them more efficiently in well-named accessor methods.
 Also updated docs and fixed one unit test to be within 'profile compact1'.
 *Note:* Running tests inside IntelliJ ignores this compiler option, so tests must be run from the command line to ensure compliance.